 Private Rentals Sector Scores Major New Deal

-The landmark deal is set to deliver more than 7,600 new, high-quality homes at London’s Wembley Park development in Brent, with at least 6,800 of the properties destined for the rental market.
+The landmark deal is set to deliver more than 7,600 new, high-quality homes at London’s Wembley Park development in Brent, with at least 6,800 of the properties destined for the private rental sector.

 The news comes off the back of significant expansion in the sector with 80,855 new homes either already completed or planned across England and potential for investment in private rentals to grow to £70 billion nationwide by 2022, according to industry estimates.